At Valley Church we believe that everyone should have a place to belong.

 To help people Know God, Find Freedom, Discover Purpose and Make a Difference.

+We keep our focus simple so we can have the biggest impact possible.
+Everything we do as a church is filtered through our focus on helping every person live the full life for which God created for all of us.
 Whether you’re new to church, have been a Christian for many years, or are looking for a fresh start, you’re welcome here at Valley.
 Our hope is to give you a place where you experience a fresh, enjoyable connection to God and a community of people.

 God wants to know us personally.
 More than just practicing religion, He wants a relationship with us.
 Our weekend services are where we focus on that relationship.
 Whether you’re new to faith, have questions, or have been a Christ follower for a long time, our services are a safe place to learn more about what it means to know God and grow closer to Him.